Cafe-Variome/CafeVariome/README.md

 ### Importing Cafe Variome Database and setting permissions through Composer

-In the root directory of Cafe Variome where composer.json resides run the following command:
+In the root directory of Cafe Variome where composer.json resides, run the following command:

 $ `composer CVInstall`

 At this step you will be prompted to enter your installation key which has been given to you prior to installing the software.
-Also, you will need to enter the URL to the Cafe Variome Net service you wish to use.
-Please note that you need to point Cafe Variome to that Cafe Variome Net instance which has issues your installation key.
+Also, you will need to enter the URL to the Cafe Variome Net server you wish to use.
+Please note that you need to point Cafe Variome to that Cafe Variome Net instance which has issued your installation key.

+### Further Steps
+Configuring the software and the process of making your data discoverable is described in detail [here](https://cafe-variome.gitbook.io/cafe-variome-docs/how-to-install-it/quick-start).